Models of protein production along the cell cycle: an investigation of possible sources of noise: Materials and Methods

 \section{Materials and Methods}

-\subsection{The complete model}
+\subsection{The Complete Model}

-In this section is presented in details the complete model of Section~\ref{subsec:model3} (the other models being simplifications of this complete model).
-It is an extension of the classical two-stage model and is presented in Figure~\ref{fig:Model-general}.
-It represents, for any gene, both the number of mRNAs and proteins associated with the gene inside a given cell.
-But, contrary to the two-stage model it also explicitly represents the changing volume of the cell $V(s)$ (changing across the time $s$), so that, if $M_s$ and $P_s$ represent the respective number of mRNAs and proteins of a given gene at any time $s$, one can now explicitly represent their concentration by
+In this subsection is presented in detail the complete model of Figure~\ref{fig:mod3} that includes the sharing of RNA-polymerases and Ribosomes (the other models being simplifications of this complete model).
+It represents, for any gene, both the number of mRNA and protein molecules associated with the gene inside a given cell.
+But, contrary to the two-stage model (Figure~\ref{fig:mod_paulsson_scheme}) it also explicitly represents the volume $V(t)$ that is changing across the time $t$ due to cell growth, so that, if $M(t)$ and $P(t)$ represent the respective number of mRNAs and proteins of a given gene at any time $t$, one can now explicitly represent their concentration by

-Furthermore, contrary to the two-stage model, all genes in the bacteria are represented altogether here (in order to represent the global sharing of RNA-polymerases and ribosomes in the different protein productions) and the division (to represent a partitioning of components at septation).
+Furthermore, contrary to the two-stage model, all genes in the bacteria are represented altogether here (in order to represent the global sharing of RNA-polymerases and ribosomes in the different productions of proteins) and the division (to represent a partitioning of components at septation).
 When dividing, the model focuses on only one of the two daughter cells in order to follow one lineage of cells.

-\begin{description} \item [{Volume~growth~and~division}] The volume of the cell is represented in the model and increases alongside the growth of the cell.
-As the number of mRNAs and proteins of each type is represented, this volume also allows to explicitly represent their concentration inside the cell.
-When the cell approximately doubles its volume, division occurs and all the compounds (mRNAs and proteins) are randomly partitioned in the two daughter cells (this partition is considered as equally likely as each compound has an equal chance to be in either one of the two daughter cells, we do not consider strong asymmetry in the cell volume division.
+\begin{description} \item [{Volume~growth~and~division}.]
+The volume of the cell is represented in the model and increases alongside the growth of the cell.
+As the number of mRNAs and proteins of each type is represented, this volume also makes it possible to explicitly represent their concentration inside the cell.
+When the cell doubles its volume, division occurs: it is a sizer model.
+All the compounds (mRNAs and proteins) are then randomly partitioned in the two daughter cells (this partition is considered as equally likely as each compound has an equal chance to be in either one of the two daughter cells, we do not consider strong asymmetry in cell volume division).
 Then the model only follows one of the two daughter cells beginning a new cell cycle.